DokaDev/DokaDev.github.io/_posts/2024-02-14-How to install GitHub Desktop to Ubuntu.md

 _click image to visit repository_

+Click on the area indicated in the image.
+The latest release as of now is 3.3.8 RC2.
+Select the latest release at the time of your installation.

 Download the `*.deb` package suitable for your architecture.
 If you are using a different architecture or a system not based on Debian like Ubuntu, you should download the file appropriate for your system.

 ![Package](assets/post/git/4.png){: .w-75 .shadow .rounded-10 }